spatialos/gdk-for-unity/docs/modules/mobile/cloud-deploy.md

 ## Start a cloud deployment

-To connect your mobile device to a cloud deployment, you need to use the development authentication flow.
-This flow allows you to connect deployments that have the deployment tag `dev_login`.
+The development authentication flow allows you to connect deployments that have the deployment tag `dev_login`.
 The following steps explain how to start such a cloud deployment:

 1. In your Unity Editor, select **SpatialOS** > **Build for cloud** > **All workers** to build all your workers and wait for the build to finish.
 1. Upload your workers by running the following command in the terminal: `spatial cloud upload <assembly name>`